|Best everyday||Zojirushi Stainless Steel Mug||Check Price||

 Let’s start off with something fairly universal: a reusable coffee mug.
-The United States throws out around 108 billion disposable cups per year, so there’s a lot of room for improvement here.
+The US throws out around 108 billion disposable cups per year, so there’s a lot of room for improvement here.
 Several PopSci staffers insist—quite passionately—that the Zojirushi is far and away the best travel mug in existence.
-It comes in a whole bunch of snazzy matte colors, and costs $24 on Amazon.
+It comes in a whole bunch of snazzy matte colors.

 If your hipster cousin has already eschewed travel mugs in favor of mason jars, get them some real pretty mason jars.
 Actually, just buy everyone mason jars.
-Mason jars are genuinely great.
-And these are a nice retro shade of blue. $61 on Amazon.
+They’re genuinely great, and these are a nice retro shade of blue.

 OK, so, yes, the point of a Swiffer is that it’s like a mop, but the gross part is disposable.
-But if your giftee owns a washing machine, why not encourage them to find a happy medium? $20+ on Etsy.
+If your giftee owns a washing machine, why not encourage them to find a happy medium?

 A responsibly used bidet will clean your bum using just a few gallons of water per week.
 The alternative is to use about half a roll of toilet paper, which takes around 18.5 gallons of water to produce.
 This one pops right onto existing toilet hardware.
-Give the gift of a cleaner tochus. $35 on Amazon.
+Give the gift of a cleaner tuchus.

 Eating bugs: it’s good for the planet.
 Like, really good.
-And it doesn’t have to be even a little bit gross.
-It can actually be super tasty.
+And it doesn’t have to be even a little bit gross; it can actually be super tasty.
 Give your loved ones a sweet and gentle introduction to entomophagy with Chirps.
 These protein-packed chips are yummy—and they’re also made from crickets.
 Everybody wins.
-Get a bag for Variety six-pack available $42 on Amazon.